mongodb-js/log/CONTRIBUTING.md

 minor or patch version is released that breaks backward compatibility, that version should be immediately yanked and/or a new version should be immediately released that restores compatibility.

+## Pro

+If you've been doing JS for awhile, thanks for checking this out.
+The quick version of the house rules are:

+- Indent 2 spaces
+- Single quotes > double quotes
+- Don't use ASI
+- Maximum line length is 80
+- Don't check in `dist` files
+- Avoid mutation
+- Write tests that make sense
+- Test must always be green